How to Improve Keap Email Deliverability

 Unsubscription is one of the conversion rates that you don’t want to optimize.
 It’s an action that causes you to lose traffic, money, and subscribers.
 But reducing the friction can improve your email deliverability.

-The reason is that excellent customer service gives people what they want in the most helpful and efficient way possible.
-Keep in mind that every person you an email has the power to report any of your messages to the internet service providers as spam.
+The reason is that excellent customer service gives people what they want most helpfully and efficiently possible.
+Keep in mind that every person you email has the power to report any of your messages to the internet service providers as spam.

 Hiding the opt-out button in small print and the corner of your email campaign is a bad idea.
 If they can’t find the unsubscribe link, they will likely press the spam button.